Where to Stay in Siwa Oasis

 Town Centre Guesthouses

 The most affordable accommodation clusters near Siwa’s central market area, in and around the base of Shali Fortress.
-These are simple guesthouses, often built in the traditional Kershef style — salt clay and palm timber construction that keeps interiors cool in the heat.
+These are simple guesthouses, often built in the traditional Kershef style.
 Expect clean but basic rooms, shared bathrooms in the cheaper options, and limited English.
-Nightly rates run EGP 300–700 ($6–14 at current rates), making Siwa the most affordable destination we cover on this site.
+Nightly rates run EGP 300–700 ($6–14 at current rates) — making Siwa the most affordable destination we cover on this site.

 Mid-Range Palm Grove Lodges